astroChasqui/q2/README.md

 q2 Python package
 =================

 q2 allows you to use MOOG (in its SILENT mode) to calculate elemental abundances of stars and/or determine their atmospheric parameters using the standard techniques of iron line excitation/ionization equlibrium.
 It also allows you to calculate other fundamental stellar parameters such as mass and age using isochrones.
+A tutorial is available <a href="https://github.com/astroChasqui/q2_tutorial">here</a>.

 Examples
 --------

+Find spectroscopic parameters of a sample of stars using the Sun as the reference star (strict line-by-line differential analysis):

 ```python
 import q2